apache/flink/docs/dev/python/user-guide/table/10_minutes_to_table_api.zh.md

 {% endhighlight %}

-### Emit to Multiple Sink Tables
+### Emitting Results to Multiple Sink Tables

-You can use the `StatementSet` to emit the `Table`s to multiple sink tables in one job:
+You can use a `StatementSet` to emit the `Table`s to multiple sink tables in one job:

 {% highlight python %}